scale-it/algo-builder/docs/guide/py-teal.md

     }
     await deployer.loadLogic("asc.py", scInitParam);
    ```
-  you can pass an object with replacement values, algob will replace them for you at the time of compilation.
+  You can pass an object with replacement values, algob will replace them for you at the time of compilation.

   You can have multiple Tmpl expressions with same placeholder, `algob` will find and replace each of them.